sang-4/sang-4/README.md

 - 👋 Hi, I am Allan Kiprop.
 An aspiring Full stack software Developer
 - 👀 I have passion for code and the tech space generally
-- 🌱 Currently pursuing a Software Engeneering course
+- 🌱 Currently pursuing a Software Engineering course
 - 💞️ Looking to contribute to open source projects
 - ✨ Find me on DISCORD #Allan6519